Core Tools Playbook

 Continuous compliance / Compliance by design enables delivery of desirable business outcomes at lower cost, increased compliance quality and increased resilience (if we fuck up).

-We need to consider compliance as part of the product design and implementation process as well as subsequent operation of the product.
+Generally speaking we need to consider compliance as part of the product design and implementation process as well as subsequent operation of the product.
 So we need to think of compliance implementation and compliance operation.

 We need a shift from assuring compliance to enabling compliant value delivery.